 E4.
 9, 16, 23, and 30 January 2012, 21:00

-content, Ofcom decided these particular concerns raised by the complainants did not raise potential issues under the Code.
-However, when viewing the content, we noted that all four episodes contained three examples of very strong language within the
+assessing the content, Ofcom decided these particular concerns raised by the complainants did not raise potential issues under the Code.
+However, when viewing the content, we noted that all four episodes contained three examples of very strong

 (off-screen over a shot of a group of the men): You fucking lying little bastard